ynylgm/IBM-Data-Science-Professional-Certificate/Final-Project-for-Applied-Data-Science-Capstone/README.md

 # Final-Project-for-Applied-Data-Science-Capstone

-Please see the separate image file for the choropleth map.

 This project is designed to help decide the best location to open a coffee shop in New York, NY based on population, number of nearby operating businesses, and number of competing coffee shops in the vicinity.

 This project requires key skills covered so far in previous courses and mainly focuses on: